dimsito1/excel-simulation/README.md

 2. Build the application:
 -if you are using a Linux distro (or Mac)-

-In the main path type:
+In the main path, type:
 ```shell
 ./configure.sh
 ```

 build it,
 ```shell
 ./build.sh
 ```

 and run it,
 ```shell
 ./run.sh
 ```

 -if you are using Windows

+In the main path, type:
 ```shell
 mkdir build
 ```